 The notion that mental health is as important as physical health is an increasingly common understanding.
 As mentally ill patients continue to experience stigma, more and more are finding themselves seeking mental and psychiatric health care provided by a PMHNP (Psychiatric-Mental Health Nurse Practitioner).

 By pursuing psychiatric nurse practitioner programs, you will be responsible for helping patients living with psychiatric disorders.
-You will also offer resources that improve their overall quality of life as you educatepatients’ families on the right recovery path.
+You will also offer resources that improve their overall quality of life as you educate patients’ families on the right recovery path.
 If you’re interested in mental health, you can pursue the PMHNP certification online, thanks to the efficiency of online education.
 Let’s look at this in more detail.

 ObtainingyourPMHNPdegree

-There’s also the option of a joint bachelor’s and doctorate (BSN to DNP) degree that can work if you’re in a hurry to achieve the certification.
+A joint bachelor’s and doctorate (BSN to DNP) degree can also work if you’re in a hurry to achieve the certification.
 A combination of core nursing courses, clinical hours, and PMHNP concentration courses can see you complete this within 48 months.

-You may also consider the option of a post master’sPMHNP certificate to focus on psychiatric practice if you’ve already earned a postgraduate nursing degree.
+If you’ve already earned a postgraduate nursing degree, you may also consider the option of a postmaster’s PMHNP certificate to focus on psychiatric practice.

 Gaining clinical experience